jjshoots/RemoteIDSpoofer/README.md

 6. Plug in your device, I used a NodeMCU v2, and select its COM port at `Tools` > `Port`.
 7. Press `upload`, or use Ctrl+U.
 8. The device should start broadcasting RemoteID packets generated for random flying machines.

+## Usage

+1. After installation and uploading, connect to the wireless access point `ESP_RIDS` using the password `makkauhijau` on any device, a smartphone will work well enough.
+2. There, input your own GPS coordinates.
+3. Start spoofing!

+> If no GPS coordinates are used within 2 minutes of startup, the device will automatically go into spoofing mode and you will not be able to change the coordinates without a power cycle.

+## Disclaimer

+This repository and its code are intended for educational purposes only.
+Neither the ESP8266, nor its SDK were meant or built for such purposes.
+Bugs can occur!

+It is also illegal to be broadcasting fake RemoteID packets in public airspace, in the same way that spoofing ADS-B packets is illegal.
+Whatever manner you wish to use this on is at your own discretion, we don't take any responsibility for what you do with this software.

 ## To-Do List